Class of 2027 -- ranked by measurables, physical ceiling, and recruiting validation

 Younger brother Levi Bentley (Class of 2029, 6'3" SF) plays basketball at Mountain Vista per Prep Hoops database.
 No other family athletic background found.

-Camp-verified 4.52 forty, 64 catches for 945 yards, All-State Second Team at WR/CB, and 44 tackles on a 4A state finalist -- this kid is a football player.
-The 5'11" 160 lb frame and lack of D1 offers are the barriers, but the volume, two-way production, and speed suggest a strong FCS prospect with late G5 upside if he adds weight.
+All-State two-way performer with 64 catches, 945 yards, and 44 tackles on a 4A state finalist -- verified 4.52 forty confirms the speed is real.
+At 5'11" 160 he's undersized, but the volume, production, and speed make him a strong FCS prospect with G5 sleeper potential.

 Crisler is a productive, two-way playmaker with verified sub-4.55 speed who was the go-to receiver on a Colorado 4A state finalist.
 His junior tape and stats (64 catches, 945 yards, plus 44 tackles on defense) are impressive, but his 5'11" 160-lb frame and lack of D1 offers to date make him a developmental prospect best suited for FCS or high-academic D1 programs.
 If he can add 15-20 lbs while maintaining his speed and continues to perform at summer camps, he could earn late FBS or strong FCS offers heading into his senior year.